svcraig/GrapheneOS_fork/README.md

 These directions are intended for someone familiar with Linux, AOSP, building Android apps, etc.

-Fork of GrapheneOS 10 branch, which maps to Google's "QQ1A.200205.002" for Feb 2020, including security bulletins and vendor files.
+Fork of GrapheneOS 10 branch, which maps to Google's "QQ2A.200305.002" for March 2020, including security bulletins and vendor files.

 Note that this repo links to a custom fork of F-Droid's privileged extension, where I've hardcoded in my release keys to simply the build process.
 Either remove this if you're not interested, modify it manually after sync, or refork it yourself and change accordingly